 Adding a second adult to a household brings with it a huge jump up in standard of living and stability.
 Additional adults continue to do so, although with diminishing returns.

 With extra adults working in the money economy comes both extra income and extra income stability.
-(Just having a border paying rent means that losing a job doesn't result in incoming dropping to zero.
+(Just having a border paying rent means that losing a job doesn't result in income dropping to zero.
 More integrated households with multiple adults can be more stable yet.)
 It also provides extra flexibility--some fraction of the group can work in the money economy, the rest can do work that they would otherwise need to pay someone to do or else let go undone.
 And there's no need that the fraction remain constant; members can enter and leave the paid workforce in whatever ways give them the life they want.

 I think we'll see the average number of adults per household go up.
 The idea that a single person can make enough money to set up housekeeping as a one-person household off his or her first job is really quite recent.
 In many cultures (and in our own until just the past hundred years or so), young adults live at home until they get married, and often even after they get married.